MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-kerberos-sso.md

 Once the enterprise application is created, browse back to the app and select **Users and Groups**.
 Add all users synchronized from Active Directory.

 ## Publish DNS suffixes
-Configure Private DNS so the Global Secure Access clients can resolve private DNS names.
+Configure private DNS so the Global Secure Access clients can resolve private DNS names.
 Private DNS names are required for single sign-on.
 The clients use them to access published on premises resources.

 1. Browse to **Global Secure Access** > **Applications** > **Quick Access**.
 1. Select **Enable Name Private DNS** and select **Add DNS suffix**.
 At a minimum, add the top level suffixes of your Active Directory forests hosting users synchronized to Microsoft Entra ID.